Gwen1985/my-blockchain-test/README.md

 - Prevented a potential difficulty jump attack by adding extra validation for the blockchain.

+#### Part 4: API and Network:

+- Set up an express API to allow for interaction to the backend through HTTP requests.

 ## **TODO:**

 #### Part 4: API and Network:

-- Set up an express API to allow for interaction to the backend through HTTP requests.
+~~- Set up an express API to allow for interaction to the backend through HTTP requests.~~
 - Create a GET request to read the blockchain.
 - Add a POST request to write new blocks to the blockchain.
 - Implement a real-time messaging network through Redis or PubNub.